fballiano/magento2-devenv/README.md

 This is by far the fasted Magento/Openmage development environment I've ever worked with and it's more than worth of the time to learn it.

 This repo has a basic (and yet complete) [OpenMage](https://github.com/OpenMage/magento-lts) project installed via composer and all of the necessary software stack:
-- PHP 8.1 (managed by PHP-FPM and served by [Caddy](https://caddyserver.com))
+- PHP 8.2 (managed by PHP-FPM and served by [Caddy](https://caddyserver.com))
 - MySQL 8.0
-- redis 7.0
+- Redis 7.0
-- Elasticsearch 7
+- OpenSearch 2.6
 - Xdebug 3.2
 - [MailHog](https://github.com/mailhog/MailHog) for email testing
 - n98-magerun2